Models of protein production along the cell cycle: an investigation of possible sources of noise: Introduction

 \section{Introduction}

-For some time now, fluorescent microscopy methods have provided quantitative measurements of gene expression cell by cell, see for instance \cite{elowitz_stochastic_2002,ozbudak_regulation_2002}.
-The measurements have shown that the protein production is highly variable process, even for genetically identical cells in constant environmental conditions.
-The fluctuations can affect genetic expression and impact the behavior of the cell, see \cite{losick_stochasticity_2008}, or, on the contrary be beneficial as they can participate in strategies to adapt to changing environment \citep{balaban_bacterial_2004,acar_stochastic_2008}.
+For some time now, fluorescent microscopy methods have provided quantitative measurements of gene expression on the level of individual cells, see for instance \cite{elowitz_stochastic_2002,ozbudak_regulation_2002}.
+Measurements have shown that protein production is a highly variable process, even for genetically identical cells in constant environmental conditions.
+The fluctuations can negatively affect genetic expression and impact the behavior of the cell (see \cite{losick_stochasticity_2008}), or, on the contrary, beneficially participate in strategies to adapt to a changing environment \citep{balaban_bacterial_2004,acar_stochastic_2008}.

 More recently, \cite{taniguchi_quantifying_2010} performed an extensive quantification of the variability of the gene expression of around a thousand different genes in \emph{E. coli}.
-For each gene, an experiment measured in each cell the total fluorescence of the protein associated to the gene; this quantity was then normalized by the cell volume and the fluorescence of a single protein; then results in the protein concentration in each cell of the population.
-Furthermore for a significant part of the considered genes, the messenger RNA productions are also quantified in each cell: mRNA-sequencing technique (RNA-seq), they were able to estimate the average production of 841 different types of mRNA; and using fluorescence \emph{in situ} hybridization, they could even measure of some types of mRNAs (137 types) with a single molecule precision in each cell of a population.
-Statistics over the population then give the average protein and RNA messenger production and the coefficient of variation (CV) for both quantities.
+One experiment per gene was performed in their study: for each cell of a population, the total fluorescence of the protein associated with that gene was measured; this quantity was then normalized by cell volume and the fluorescence of a single protein (see the Supplementary Material of \cite{taniguchi_quantifying_2010}), resulting in the protein concentration in each cell of the population.
+Furthermore, for a significant number of the genes considered, messenger RNA production is also quantified in each cell: using an mRNA-sequencing technique (RNA-seq), they were able to estimate the average production of 841 different types of mRNA, and using fluorescence \emph{in situ} hybridization, they could even measure some types of mRNA (137 types) with single molecule precision in each cell of a population.
+Statistics over the population then gave the average concentration of each protein and RNA messenger, as well as the coefficient of variation (CV) for both quantities.